-Wasco supports the amendments to the Workers' Minimum Standards of Housing and Amenities Act 1990.
+WSC supports the amendments to the Workers' Minimum Standards of Housing and Amenities Act 1990.
 All contractors working on our projects must provide worker facilities that follow the International Labour Organisation (ILO) guidelines.

-Employees' wages comply with all applicable Malaysian laws such as working hours, minimum living wages, overtime hours and legally mandated benefits.
-In compliance with Malaysian law, we compensate workers for overtime at pay rates above the stated regular hourly rates.
+Employees' wages comply with all applicable laws such as working hours, minimum living wages, overtime hours and legally mandated benefits.
+In compliance with applicable law, we compensate workers for overtime at pay rates above the stated regular hourly rates.
 Docking wages as a disciplinary measure is not permitted.
-We also aim to eliminate excessive working hours by limiting them.